nataliehogg/compote/README.md

 ![pika-1708114906974-1x](https://github.com/nataliehogg/compote/assets/32572654/6cca71d4-9367-412d-a5cd-49ab6e7563ee)

-The difference between the first thirteen coefficients of an elliptical power law (EPL) lensing potential and a singular isothermal ellipse (SIE) lensing potential for different values of the axis ratio $f$, computed and plotted with `compote`.
+Figure: the difference between the first thirteen coefficients of an elliptical power law (EPL) lensing potential and a singular isothermal ellipse (SIE) lensing potential for different values of the axis ratio $f$, computed and plotted with `compote`.
 When $f\rightarrow 1$, the singular isothermal sphere is recovered.

 ## Physics